brentp/duphold/README.md

 ## Acknowledgements

-I stole this idea from Ira Hall.
+I stole the idea of annotating SVs with depth-change from Ira Hall.